ceramicnetwork/specs/README.md

 ## Ceramic services

-The `policy` doctype can be used to descibe services that are made available though through the Ceramic network.
-A service provider creates a policy document that includes the description of the api that can be used to reach the service (e.g. http api, libp2p protocol, etc).
-The policy document may also include payment information, i.e. if some form of payment is needed in order to use the service.
+The `tile` doctype can be used to descibe services that are made available though through the Ceramic network.
+A service provider creates a tile document that includes the description of the api that can be used to reach the service (e.g. http api, libp2p protocol, etc).
+The tile document may also include payment information, i.e. if some form of payment is needed in order to use the service.
 Ceramic enables many types of services, but the main focus of this document is the *anchor service* which is required for a ceramic node to be able to make updates a document.
 Please see the Ceramic [Use Cases](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md) for descriptions of other services.

 ### Anchor service

 As mentioned in the [Blockchain anchoring](#blockchain-anchoring) section there is a need for a blockchain anchoring service that alleviates the need for users to make a blockchain transaction for each of their document updates.
 Instead a ceramic node can rely on an anchoring service that receives anchor requests and on a regular interval batches these requests into a single transaction.
-This service can be run by anyone, and it's possible to configure which anchoring service to use in the ceramic node by specifying a **Service policy** in the configuration file.
+This service can be run by anyone, and it's possible to configure which anchoring service to use in the ceramic node by specifying a **Service tile** in the configuration file.
 Different services might offer anchors to different blockchains and depending on the context one blockchain might be prefered to another.

 ### Other services

-Using Ceramic [Service policies](./doctypes/policy.md#service-policy) almost any type of services can be represented.
+Using Ceramic [Service tiles](./doctypes/tile.md#service-tile) almost any type of services can be represented.
 Some examples of this include Payments, Data hosting, Indexing, etc. Adding a service to ceramic allows it to be used in a user centric way.
 Services can be enabled per user and apps can route to different services though the users identity.

 ## Implementations